sailshq/whelk/README.md

 ## Using serial CLI arguments

-You can use the `args` input to accept serial CLI arguments:
+In addition to specifying inputs as `--` CLI opts, you can configure your script to accept serial CLI arguments.

+Just specify `args` as an array of input names, in the expected order:

 ```js
 asScript({